-Michael Padula, MD, MBI, FAAP, is Medical Director of Informatics for the Division of Neonatology at The Children's Hospital of Philadelphia, and an Assistant Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Michael Padula, MD, MBI, FAAP, is medical director of Informatics for the Division of Neonatology at The Children's Hospital of Philadelphia, and a professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

 Dr. Padula is actively involved in the education and training of medical students, residents and fellows.
 His clinical interests include prediction and detection of neonatal infections, neonatal resuscitation and neurodevelopmental outcome.
 He is also a clinical informaticist with interests in standards and interoperability, data modeling and clinical decision support.